nishan1281/cypress-automation-framework/README.md

 **3. Valid Contact Us Form Submission with Specific Data**
 Description: Submits the contact form with predefined values for each field.
 Expected Outcome: Displays a success message.

+**4. Valid Contact Us Page**
+Description: Submits the contact form with various combinations of first name, last name, email address, and comments to verify the correct response message is displayed.
+Expected Outcome: Displays a success message or an error message based on the validity of the email address.

+**5. Validate Login Credentials**
+Description: Tests the login functionality by submitting various combinations of usernames and passwords to verify that the correct alert message is displayed for valid and invalid credentials.
+Expected Outcome: Displays an alert box indicating whether the login attempt succeeded or failed.

 ## License